 - Follow along with the free pattern, below.

-- Purchase the ad-free PDF pattern for the Polly Reversible Super Scarf on Etsy, or Ravelry.
+- Purchase the ad-free PDF pattern for the Polly Reversible Super Scarf on Ravelry.

 600 yards total of 2 coordinating colors (size 4) worsted weight yarn